peranakanfrancis/gridsome-forestry-starter/projects/buy-penang-curry-mee-paste.md

 ### Each pack contains:

-* Energy 565 kcal / 2364 kj
+* Energy 704 kcal / 2945 kj
-* Fat 30.2 g
+* Fat 51.9 g
-* Saturates 14.4 g
+* Saturates 23.4 g
-* Sugars 21.9 g
+* Sugars 6.3 g
-* Salt 5.6 g
+* Salt 6 g

   ***

 ### **Preparation:**

+* 400g yellow noodle
+* 200g rice vermicelli
 * 100g bean sprout
-* 600g yellow noodle
-* 200g rice vermicelli
-* 3 hard-boiled egg (halved)
+* 100g long bean
-* 50g shrimp (shelled and deveined)
+* 50g shrimp
-* fried Shallots (sliced)
+* 50g fried bean curd puff a.k.a fried tofu
-* kangkung or a.k.a water spinach
+* 300ml of coconut milk or fresh milk
-* 1300ml water
+* 1200ml water
-* 1 packet Khimyan's Paste for Penang Hokkien Mee Paste
+* 1 packet Khimyan Penang Curry Mee Paste

 ### **Direction:**

-1. Bring 1300ml water to boil, then pour 1 packet of Khimyan's Paste for Penang Hokkien Mee Paste and stir for 2 minutes.
+1. Bring 1200ml water to boil, then pour 1 packet of Khimyan Penang Curry Mee Paste and stir for 2 minutes.
+Add in either coconut milk or fresh milk and fried bean curd puff, simmer in lower heat for 5 minutes.
-2. Blanch the yellow noodle, rice vermicelli, bean sprout, and kangkung in a separate pot.
+2. Blanch the yellow noodle, rice vermicelli, bean sprout, long bean and shrimp in a separate pot.
+Put them into 4 serving bowls.
-3. Put the yellow noodles, rice vermicelli, bean sprout, and kangkung into 4 serving bowls.
-Arrange the prawn and egg on top.
-4. Pour in the hot soup and sprinkle with a handful of the fried shallots.
+3. Pour in the hot soup and garnish with a handful of the mint leaves on top.
-5. Serve hot!
+4. Serve hot!

-**_*Tip 1_:**

-Shrimp shells, tails, and even the heads are packed with delicious, briny flavour.
-Save them and make a quick stock to use in your shrimp recipe.
-It just takes a few minutes of stove time to extract the yummy flavours.
-If you have shrimp heads, give those a quick rinse under cold water first.
-Then place the heads, shells, and tails in a saucepan with enough cold water to just cover the shells.
-Simmer the whole thing uncovered for 15 minutes or until the water takes on a light orange-ish stock color, then strain all the shells out.
-Use the stock in this recipe in place of water for an extra boost of flavour.

-**_*Tip 2_:**
+**Suggestion:**

-Though we've put yellow noodles into this Penang Chilli Prawn Noodle Recipe, you're free to use any type of noodle you like.
-I even use pasta sometimes!
-As for the fried shallot, you can fry a big portion at one go, then seal them in a jar for future use.
+_Though we've put yellow noodles into this Penang Curry Noodle Recipe, you're free to use any type of noodle you like._